Raising Boys…Those Rascals!

 —I learned that one boy’s love language is touch.
 Yikes, did he get more than a pat on the shoulder once a month?

-—I learned that one boy’s longing, perhaps all of their longings, is to be wanted and valued.
+—I learned that their longing is to be wanted and valued.
 Did putting him in time out make him feel wanted?

-—I learned that boys connect by doing things together with me.
+—I learned that boys feel connected by doing things together.
 I never fished or tossed a frisbee;.
 Maybe I should have.

 —I learned that boys love to please their mom.
-How I wish I had let them know when they did please me.
+I wish I had let them know more often when they did please me.

 —I learned that they felt insecure and vulnerable, and often acted out to express those needs.
-I wish I had spent more time meeting their needs rather than controlling their behavior.
+I would try harder to reach their heart and less time on controlling the behavior.

 What can you do but laugh?
 Laughter was my best stress-reliever and saved my sanity.
-Laughter is the shortest distance between two people.
-If I had nothing else to connect me with my boys, we bonded with a good laugh.
+When I struggled to connect with my boys, we still bonded with a good laugh.

-And remember, Mom, they will most surely turn out wonderfully in spite of you!!
+And remember, they will most surely turn out wonderfully in spite of all the frustration!!

 Elaine Nikula